Buddhist-style architecture at Vat Sensoukharam in Luang Prabang, Laos.

 Backside of beautiful temple, an intricite door, serpants, steps, mammoth renovated wall and palm leaves.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-The impessive Luang Prabang Royal Art Museum costs 30 K Kip or less than $2.
+The impessive Luang Prabang Royal Art Museum costs 30 K Kip (under $2).
 Apparently you can wander to the temple without buying a ticket for the museum.
-However, $2 for an excellent exhibits archive is a fraction of what you would pay for entry into an intriguing institution in Europe or North America.
-I am grateful that Laos does not tend to inflate these prices for falang.
+However, $2 for an excellent exhibit archive is a fraction of what you’d pay for entry into an intriguing institution in Europe or North America.

 Selfie in front of several steps and a glittering façade.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-It was not only the magic of the temple architecture that struck me, but also the stupas, statues and the grounds themselves.
-Like a majestic mosque in the Middle East, or a colossal church in a Christian zone, these Animist, Buddhist and Hindu vibrations tend to put me at complete ease.
+It wasn’t only the magic of the temple architecture that struck me, but also the stupas, statues and the grounds.
+Like a majestic mosque in the Middle East, or a colossal church Europe or Latin America, these animist, Buddhist and Hindu vibrations put me at complete ease.

 The end of day sun peers brightly beside a piece of dazzling religious architecture.
 In the post: Infinite Earth Art: Temples of Luang Prabang.